-\begin{proof} The first bound follows from a simple application of the usual large sieve in number fields (Lemma \ref{lem: large sieve number field}).
-For the second, observe that in the $B_2$ sum we have dropped the condition that every prime ideal dividing $\fa$ lies above a completely split rational prime.
+For the third, observe that in the $B_2$ sum we have dropped the condition that every prime ideal dividing $\fa$ lies above a completely split rational prime.
 Hence $\fa$ may be divisible by some prime ideals lying above rational primes with non-trivial residue degree.
 Furthermore $\fa$ could be divisible by squares of ideals now.
 Accordingly we write $\fa$ as the product of a factor with square-free norm and one with square full norm

 We split the range of the $N(\mathfrak{c})$ sum dyadically so that